Furloughed Employees- How To Bring Them Back?

 Begin with an offer letter that lists all the information which your furloughed employees need to know.
 When it comes to their job, compensation, and benefits, they want to know what's changed (if anything).

-Employee safety is at the centre of getting people back to work, so it is important to communicate this to your employees and raise awareness of workplace changes.
+Employee safety is at the center of getting people back to work, so it is essential to communicate this to your employees and raise awareness of workplace changes.

 Have salaries been cut across the board, for instance?
 How does being on furlough impact their sick leave or annual leave?
 You can also include information on how you will ensure the workplace safety and the well-being of employees.